oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 ```

-Create the new Service Principal with the following commands.
+Create the new service principal with the following commands:

 ```bash
 SP_NAME=myAKSClusterServicePrincipal